immasei/food-tracker-go/README.md

 ### 3. AI-Powered Recipe Generator

-The **Recipe** page generate recipe based on user selected ingredients using LLM API.
+The **Recipe** page generate recipe based on user selected ingredients using Gemini API.

 - Tap **Recipe** button
 - Select desired ingredients to be included in the recipe.
-- Tap **Generate Recipe (? items)** on top to generate recipe from chosen ingredients.
+- Tap **Generate Recipe** on top to generate recipe from chosen ingredients.
 - Tap **Back to Selection** on top to go back to the ingredient selection page.

 **Note**